 Signs and Symptoms

 Blepharitis is detected during a routine examination of the eyelids and lashes using a slit lamp microscope.

 The key to controlling blepharitis is to keep the eyelids and eyelashes clean.
 Begin by soaking a clean washcloth in hot tap water.
 (You may also warm the washcloth by dampening it first and placing it in the microwave for 15-20 seconds.
 Use caution, all microwaves heat at different intensities.
 Hold the washcloth to your cheek to test for temperature before placing it on the eyes.)
 Place the compress on closed eyelids for five minutes, and then repeat.
 Next, gently scrub the eyelids with a washcloth or cotton swab soaked in a mixture of equal parts of baby shampoo and water.
-Afterward, rinse the lids thoroughly with warm water.
+Alternatively, there are many over the counter lid scrub preparations available to cleanse the lids, Afterward, rinse the lids thoroughly with warm water.

 This treatment should be repeated two to three times daily for two weeks, and then reduced to once daily.
 Like dandruff, there is no cure for blepharitis; but it can be controlled.
 In some cases, anti-inflammatory and antibiotic drops or ointments are necessary for flare-ups or more severe cases.